LimJY03/WIX1002_UM/README.md

 ## Contribution

-Should you wish to contribute to this repository, please feel free to create a pull request.
+Should you wish to contribute to this repository, feel free to create a pull request.
 To know more about pull request and how to do it, please refer to the following GitHub Documentations:

 * [About Pull Requests in GitHub](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests)
 * [Creating Pull Requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request)